kubermatic/docs/content/kubermatic/main/tutorials-howtos/applications/create-application-catalogue/_index.en.md

   - `commit` -> sha of a commit from which the chart should be pulled; Must be used in conjunction with a branch to ensure shallow cloning

 For private git repositories, please check the [working with private registries](#working-with-private-registries) section.

+### Default Values

+- `spec.defaultValues` - defaultValues describe overrides for manifest-rendering in UI when creating an application.
+During the applicationdefinition creation time if the defaultValues is updated, then it is render for override during the application creation process from UI.

 ### Applying the ApplicationDefinition